OCA/sale-workflow/sale_order_lot_selection/README.rst

 Sale Order Lot Selection
 ========================

-This Module Allow you to select on sale order the production lot that will be delivered You can select a lot for every sale order line, and it will be proposed on the delivery
+This Module Allows you to select on sale order the production lot that will be delivered You can select a lot for every sale order line, and it will be proposed on the delivery

 Credits